 Here we take a look at these particular regions and why they play such a crucial role in Hungary’s emerging wine industry.

 While we may have already discussed outside influences to Hungary’s wine industry, some things are (quite literally) homegrown.
 The grapes native to Eger have been growing naturally for millions of years, largely down to its perfect terrain.
 The soil includes a combination of limestone and volcanic rock.
 Which, along with the dry conditions of the region, helps to grow grapes that provide an ideal acidity with a distinct aroma.
+Eger is also one of the easiest regions to reach with our Budapest drink experiences.

 Although one of Hungary’s smaller wine regions, it’s not one to be overlooked with a wine tour from Budapest.
 At just 300 hectares you’d be mistaken for thinking you wouldn’t be missing much.
 While, in fact, Somló plays an important role in Hungary’s emerging wine industry.
 With a natural gradient of the volcanic rock, rich with minerals, Somlo is perfect for growing the more unusual Juhfark white grape.